 2016 Winner – Jennifer Santner

 Jennifer Santner was awarded the fourth Gold Service Scholarship by Her Majesty The Queen, at a celebratory awards ceremony held at Claridge’s.
-At the time of winning she was the Reastaurant Manager at Fenchurch Restaurant Sky Garden, but has since gone on to take up the role of Restaurant Manager Lecture Room and Library at Sketch.

 As Patron of the Gold Service Scholarship I am pleased to note the success of the Trust’s work and to see that, in a relatively short space of time, it has raised the profile of hospitality and service skills in the United Kingdom.
 By recognising the country’s best talent, the Gold Service Scholarship encourages people to improve their skills and then to pass on their knowledge to others.
 The Scholarship also aims to motivate aspiring professionals so that service and hospitality will increasingly become one of the top career choices for young people.